davidfischer/nicfitmtg/_pages/sideboarding.md

 Faerie Macabre
 {% endmtghand %}

+Nic Fit decks are typically a bit soft to graveyard decks and especially Reanimator and they usually dedicate 3-6 sideboard cards to graveyard decks.

 Almost all Nic Fit archetypes run {% mtgcardlink Scavenging Ooze %} in the main deck and if it isn't in the main, it is definitely in the sideboard.
+With {% mtgcardlink Green Sun's Zenith %}, Nic Fit is effectively running 5 copies.
-That's because it can singlehandedly lock a deck like Reanimator or Dredge out of the game if they stumble at all and it's still a great card even if the opponent isn't on a graveyard deck.
+Scooze can singlehandedly lock a deck like Reanimator or Dredge out of the game if they stumble at all and it's still a great card even if the opponent isn't on a graveyard deck.
-Nic Fit decks are typically a bit soft to graveyard decks and especially Reanimator and they usually dedicate 3-6 sideboard cards to graveyard decks.

 After Scooze, most Nic Fit decks run some number of {% mtgcardlink Leyline of the Void %}
 and/or {% mtgcardlink Surgical Extraction %} in the sideboard as well.